agapow/mesa-revenant/doc/source/by-menu.rst

 Instant Analysis Menu
 ~~~~~~~~~~~~~~~~~~~~~

-Non-destrutively analyse the data in a variety of ways.
+Non-destructively analyse the data in a variety of ways.
 See the relevant section below.

 Program and Run Queue Menu